Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 This allows an instance to be referenced from multiple places, without the need to worry about duplicity.

 If we used Binary or BinSafe mode, we would see a big blob of binary data instead.
 This would of course store the exact same data, although in a slightly less human-readable format.

+## Final thoughts

+I hope this helps you better understand the inner workings of ZenGin.
+If you want to see how Piranha Bytes went about implementing a much more advanced version of this system for their next engine, check out [Genome's object persistence system](GenomeObjectPersistence.md).